Full day Bhagirathi Rafting Trip (42 km.)

 Bhagirathi River Rafting Tour Details

-The 42 km Bhagirathi River Rafting expedition is one of the most thrilling white water adventures in the Garhwal Himalayas.
+The 42 km Bhagirathi River Rafting is one of the most thrilling white water adventures in the Garhwal Himalayas.
 This full-day rafting trip begins below the Koteswar Dam and navigates through the spectacular lower Bhagirathi gorge before reaching the sacred confluence at Devprayag – where the Bhagirathi meets the Alaknanda to form the holy Ganga.

 The Bhagirathi River originates from the Gangotri Glacier at Gaumukh (meaning “Cow’s Mouth” in Hindi), located at an altitude of 4,023 meters in the Uttarkashi district of Uttarakhand.
 Fed by the melting glaciers beneath legendary peaks like Shivling, Meru, and the Bhagirathi massif, the river